 Auditions

-Announcing auditions for Stained Glass Playhouse's production of "Guess Who's Coming to Dinner"!
+Announcing auditions for Stained Glass Playhouse's production of “Picnic”!

 AUDITION DATES:

-(Note: You are not required to sign up in order to audition, it just helps us plan.)
+(Note: You are not required to sign up in order to audition; it just helps us plan for your participation.)

 PERFORMANCE DATES: